lcpp-org/RustBCA/README.md

 implantation, and transmission of the incident ion, as well as sputtering and displacement damage of the target.
 Generally, [BCA] codes can be valid for incident ion energies between approximately ~1 eV/nucleon to <1 GeV/nucleon.
-Improvements to RustBCA have been shown to expand the regime of validity for some quantities even lower than 1 eV/nucleon.
+Improvements to RustBCA have expanded the regime of validity for some quantities, such as reflection coefficients, below 1 eV/nucleon.

 Check out the `RustBCA` [Wiki] for detailed information, installation instructions, use cases, examples, and more.
 See the RustBCA paper at the